CR47Y/google-homepage/README.md

 First Odin project.
-Inspect Google Homepage with Chrom dev tools and replicate it with HTML and CSS.
+Inspect Google Homepage with Chrome dev tools and replicate it with HTML and CSS.